harmbrugge/todo-spring-graphql/README.md

 - Create, read, update, and delete todos using GraphQL APIs.
 - Spring Boot backend.
 - MySQL database for data persistence.
-- The Project is wrapped in a docker container.
+- The project is wrapped in a docker container.

 ## Prerequisites